Penance in the Catholic Church: Celtic influence

+Late Middle Ages

 With the spread of scholastic philosophy, the question arose as to what caused the remission of sins.
-From the early 12th century Peter Abelard and Peter Lombard reflected the practice that contrition and confession (even to laymen) assured of God's forgiveness, but remorse for one's sins was necessary.
+From the early 12th century Peter Abelard and Peter Lombard reflected the practice that contrition and confession (even to laymen or, in rare cases, a nun or beguine) assured of God's forgiveness, but remorse for one's sins was necessary.
 Absolution referred only to the punishment due to sin.
 But at this time Hugh of St. Victor taught on the basis of the "power of the keys" (John 20:23 and Matthew 18:18) that absolution applied not to the punishment but to the sins, and this hastened the end to lay confession.
 From "as early as the third century devout Christians were sometimes encouraged to reveal the condition of their soul to a spiritual guide."
 This led to a private form of confession that bishops finally put a stop to by the Fourth Lateran Council (1215) that made confession to a priest obligatory within a year of the sinning, and has enshrined the practice of private confession ever since.
 In the 13th century the Dominican philosopher Thomas Aquinas tried to reunite the personal "matter" (contrition, confession, satisfaction) and ecclesial "form" (absolution).
 But the Franciscan Duns Scotus gave support to the prevalent opinion at the time that absolution was the only essential element of the sacrament, which readmitted the penitent to the Eucharist.

 In the 11th and 12th centuries a new, legalistic theory of penances had crept in, as satisfying the divine justice and paying the penalty for the "temporal punishment due to sin".
 This was followed by a new theory of a treasury of merits which was first put forward around 1230.
 As a means of paying this penalty, the practice grew of granting indulgences for various good works, drawing on "the treasury of the Church's merits".
-These indulgences later began to be sold, leading to Martin Luther's dramatic protest.
+These indulgences later began to be "sold" (i.e., made conditional for the wealthy on some approved alms-giving), leading to Martin Luther's dramatic protest.